sfei/sfb_dfm/README.md

 /boisevol2/hpcshared/open_bay/hydro/full_res/wy2021-v24/runs/wy2021a/FlowFMold_bnd.ext

-Follow the paths in the \*.mdu and \*.ext files to find the other files that were generated.
+Follow the paths in the \*.mdu and \*.ext files to see the names of the other files that were generated.

+Look in the folder bc_figures_compiled to find a PDF with time series plots for all of the boundary conditions that are represented as time series.
+Make sure everything looks about right.

 If you are running the "old" version of DFM (r52184-opt) you will need to delete the secchidepth parameter from FlowFMold_bnd.ext, as this parameter is not recognized in the earlier version of the code, and it will crash your simulation.
 Edit the FlowFMold_bnd.ext file inside the run folder to delete the block of text about secchidepth.
 But you are probably running a newer version of the code that recognizes secchidepth.